 Yesterday, Miss possum found another huntsman inside, although this one was much smaller and she wanted to catch it herself.
 I was surprised but she did it and she did it without squealing too!

-It’s so lovely to know that my children are already thinking to take animals outside when we find one in the house (we catch moths too).
+It’s so lovely to know that my children are already thinking to take animals outside rather than killing it (we catch moths and geckos too).
 This little activity really does teach your child that every animal has its place in the world and it’s important that they do their job… just outside!

 Have you ever caught a spider?
 How do you feel about spiders in your home?